Legislation for Animal Technology

 A tool for efficient breeding of GA Animals

 Research using animals in the UK is regulated by The Animals (Scientific Procedures) Act 1986

 This law safeguards laboratory animal welfare while allowing important medical research to continue.
 These controls are widely regarded as the strictest in the world.
 The Animals in Science Regulation Unit (ASRU), part of the UK Home Office, is responsible for administering the conditions of the Act.

-The Home Office have published the Annual Statistics.
+The Home Office have published the Annual Statistics for 2022.